emilyjanedennis/PRA/README.md

 If you require the raw data (which is hundreds of Gb to some Tb per brain) email the authors and we will get you connected to Princeton IT to get a Globus link for accessing those data.

 ## Acknowledgements
-This code builds heavily off of BrainPipe from Tom Pisano, Zahra Dahanderawala, and Austin Hoag.
+This code builds heavily off of BrainPipe from Tom Pisano, Zahra Dahanerawala, and Austin Hoag.
 It also benefitted greatly from Nick Del Grosso and BrainGlobe.

 ## Citations
 - Our protocol https://en.bio-protocol.org/en/bpdetail?id=4854&type=0